 The Three Sisters

 The Three Sisters, pictured above, are a close-set group of peaks on Chilhowee Mountain south of Maryville in Walland.
 They can be seen from the higher parts of the Maryville College campus.
 The highest peak is 2,843 feet - it's a bit of a trick of the eye, but that peak is the far left one in the picture.
-There's an old lookout tower on that peak, and a radio relay tower (barely visible above) on the middle one.
+There's an old lookout tower (which Blackberry turned into a fancy restaurant) on that peak, and a radio relay tower (now The Library) on the middle one.
 The right hand peak is reachable by a barely-there trail after about a 4 mile run up Chilhowee mountain.